Antipsychotic: Major depressive disorder

 A number of atypical antipsychotics have some benefits when used in addition to other treatments in major depressive disorder.
 Aripiprazole, quetiapine extended-release, and olanzapine (when used in conjunction with fluoxetine) have received the Food and Drug Administration (FDA) labelling for this indication.
 There is, however, a greater risk of side effects with their use compared to using traditional antidepressants.
 The greater risk of serious side effects with antipsychotics is why, e.g., quetiapine was denied approval as monotherapy for major depressive disorder or generalized anxiety disorder, and instead was only approved as an adjunctive treatment in combination with traditional antidepressants.

+A recent study on the use of antipsychotics in unipolar depression concluded that the use of those drugs in addition to antidepressants alone leads to a worse disease outcome.
+This effect is especially pronounced in younger patients with psychotic unipolar depression.
+Considering the wide use of such combination therapies, further studies on the side effects of antipychotics as an add-on therapy are warranted.

 Other

+Global antipsychotic utilization has seen a steady growth since the introduction of atypical (second-generation) antipsychotics and this is ascribed to off-label use for many other unapproved disorders.
 Besides the above uses antipsychotics may be used for obsessive–compulsive disorder, post-traumatic stress disorder, personality disorders, Tourette syndrome, autism and agitation in those with dementia.
 Evidence however does not support the use of atypical antipsychotics in eating disorders or personality disorder.
 The atypical antipsychotic risperidone may be useful for obsessive–compulsive disorder.
 The use of low doses of antipsychotics for insomnia, while common, is not recommended as there is little evidence of benefit as well as concern regarding adverse effects.
 Some of the more serious adverse effects may also occur at the low doses used, such as dyslipidemia and neutropenia, and a recent network meta-analysis of 154 double-blind, randomized controlled trials of drug therapies vs. placebo for insomnia in adults found that quetiapine did not demonstrated any short-term benefits in sleep quality.
 Low dose antipsychotics may also be used in treatment of impulse-behavioural and cognitive-perceptual symptoms of borderline personality disorder.
 Despite the lack of evidence supporting the benefit of antipsychotics in people with personality disorders, 1 in 4 who do not have a serious mental illness are prescribed them in UK primary care.
 Many people receive these medication for over a year, contrary to NICE guidelines.

 In children they may be used in those with disruptive behavior disorders, mood disorders and pervasive developmental disorders or intellectual disability.
 Antipsychotics are only weakly recommended for Tourette syndrome, because although they are effective, side effects are common.
 The situation is similar for those on the autism spectrum.